=AI_TEXT()

 Important Notes

-formula, you need to set your OpenAI API key in the Power Formulas add-on.
-You can obtain this API key for free on the OpenAI website.
+Before you can use the =AI_TEXT() formula, you need to set your OpenAI API key in the Power Formulas add-on.
+You can obtain this API key for free on the OpenAI websitearrow-up-right.

 If you exceed your daily execution quota under the free plan, you will need to upgrade your plan through the Power Formulas add-on.